HardlyDifficult/Tutorials/Outline.md

    - You can rename folders by selecting and pressing F2
  - Drag/drop the sprite sheet (or an entire folder of art) into the folder you just created
    - If you have a zip file, you may need to unzip to a temp directory before drag/drop will work.

 <hr></details>
+<details><summary>What's a sprite?</summary>

+A sprite is an image, used in 2D games and for UI.
+They may represent an object, part of an object, or a frame of an entity's animation, etc.

+<hr></details>
 <details><summary>What's a sprite sheet?</summary>